 10. Toddler at Play

-It seems like most indoor activities always leave a mess but this fun game only requires a piece of paper.
-Trace the outlines of some toys, blocks, or even kitchen utensils and let kids match the objects to the outline.
+It seems like most indoor activities always leave a mess, but this absorbing game only requires a piece of paper and a few shapes.
+Begin by tracing outlines of toys, blocks, or even kitchen utensils before tasking your kiddos with matching the objects to their outline.

 Learn More: Toddler at Play